JacobiSong/SecureSQL/README.md

 ## 🚀 Evaluation Metrics

-We use the following metrics to evaluate secure SQL detection methods:
+We use the following metrics to evaluate secure SQL detection methods, which are often used for binary classification tasks:

 - **Accuracy**:
   The proportion of correctly predicted queries (both safe and unsafe) out of all queries.